-The rigor and relevance of art and design research have never been greater.
-The need for interdisciplinary, team-based approaches to solving complex problems is rising.
-Designers who are skilled at collaborative research are in increasing demand, and there is a growing recognition of the competitive advantage offered by creative practice and design thinking in the new economy.
+Today art, design, and fashion research play a central role in the development of critical, interdisciplinary, team-based approaches to solving complex problems in society.
+Creatives who are skilled at collaborative research are in increasing demand, and there is a growing recognition of the competitive advantage offered by critical practice and design thinking in the new economy.

 Parsons Paris places research at the center of the learning experience.
-Faculty and students in Parsons Paris’ expanding group of graduate programs work closely and share projects.
-These collaborations prepare students for real-world teamwork and are increasingly being recognized as an effective way to respond to current social, political, and economic conditions.
+Faculty and students in Parsons Paris’ expanding group of graduate programs work closely together and share projects.
+Such collaboration prepares students for real-world teamwork and is increasingly being recognized as an effective way to respond to current social, political, and economic conditions.

 The Curatorial Lab is a community of research and practice made up of Parsons Paris faculty, staff, and students and external museum and exhibition professionals.
 The lab develops projects tying together research in the field of design history, theory, and practice and broader political and societal issues.
 It is committed to expanding the field of curatorial practice by fostering collaboration between curators and researchers, designers and scholars, artists and their public.
 A key hub in the Parsons Paris community, the lab operates as both a pedagogical tool and a means of public outreach for the school.